Our Test Criteria

 - Load: notebook runs with maximum brightness, all modules on and power plan set to "High Performance".

 Medium: For this test we used 3DMark06 and record the average power consumption in the first part of the test.
+In Android and IOS we use Asphalt 8 the replay of the first level.

 Maximum: stress test with 100% CPU and GPU load using Prime95 and Furmark benchmarks.
 Maximum power consumption possible on the test model.